kilo88/Zed/README.md

-﻿ZedCoin(ZED) ver 2.1 – A new generation of cyptocurrency that is a descendant of Litecoin.
+﻿ZedCoin(ZED) ver 2.2 – A new generation of cyptocurrency that is a descendant of Litecoin.
 Like its predecessor, it uses the scrypt algorithm as a proof of work scheme.

 - Scrypt Algorithm
 - 1 minute blocks
-- 88 coins per block, halving to 44 then 5
+- 88 coins per block, halving to 44 then 11 then 5
 - 120 million total coins
 - Difficulty re-target every 5 blocks
 - Transaction messages supported